GoogleCloudPlatform/kms-solutions/scripts/README.rst

     positional arguments:
         --proposal_resource PROPOSAL_RESOURCE
                         The full name of the single tenant HSM instance proposal that needs to be approved.
+        --pin int
+                        The pin number associated with the yubikey that you are using to sign the proposal.
+        --management_key int
+                        The management key associated with the yubikey that you are using to sign the proposal.

     optional arguments:
         -h, --help            show this help message and exit